lewisMVP/cv-midterm/README.md

   - OpenCV (version 4.10.0) for image processing and computer vision tasks.
   - NumPy for numerical computations and array operations.
 - **Front-end**:
-  - React for building an interactive user interface.
+  - ReactJS, TailwindCSS for building an interactive user interface.
   - @react-three/fiber for 3D visualization of point clouds and other graphical elements.

 ## Installation Guide